sumansaurav1991/CleanCodeWithNewsApi/README.md

 ## Technology Used

-The NewsWave app utilizes the following technologies:
+The News app utilizes the following technologies:

 - Android SDK
 - Kotlin programming language